technophile-04/megazu-commitment-bot-tracker/README.md

 ## BING BOT

-An bot that roasts you into fitness, meditation, and productivity.
+An bot that roasts you into fitness, meditation, and productivity